SIM RACING - full mouse control or keyboard and mouse control

 • NOTE1: on mobile devices, e.g. laptops, vJoy may disable itself to conserve battery. this feature can be turned off in Device Manager > Human Interface Devices > vJoy Device > Energy Management

-• NOTE2: ViGEmBus (see below) is more popular than vJoy.
+• NOTE2: ViGEmBus (see below) is more popular than vJoy (to clarify).

 • vJoy v2.2.1.1 (Github) - works? (win10, win11)